ycpcs/cs420-fall2017/syllabus.md

 ### Late Policy

-All assignments must be submitted by the specified due date.
-Solutions will be posted on the course web site after the due date.
-Late submissions will not be accepted, not even for partial credit.
-If you have some valid reason for needing more time on an assignment, then you should contact me at least two days before the deadline to request an extension.
+All homework assignments must be submitted by the specified due date.
+Solutions will be posted on the course web site or discussed in class on the specified due date.
+Late homework submissions will not be accepted, not even for partial credit.
+If you have some valid reason for needing more time on a homework assignment, then you should contact me at least two days before the deadline to request an extension.
 Last-minute requests will only be met in exceptional circumstances.
-If you cannot complete the entire assignment on time, you should submit what you have done by the specified due date for partial credit.
+If you cannot complete the entire homework assignment on time, you should submit what you have done by the specified due date for partial credit.

+For programming assignments/labs, late assignments will be marked down 20% per day late.
+**No credit will be given for assignments that are more than three (3) days late.**

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---